 Bill of Lading, Proof of Delivery, commercial invoices and Certificate of Origin should do on most occasions.

 How can eShipper help?

 Wondering how all of this is tied together?
-Here’s where eShipper comes in. eShipper is the perfect business partner when it comes to cost savings, efficiency, meeting timelines, and other tasks that helps you relax and focus on other parts of your business. eShipper’s cloud based platform makes it easy to find other shippers, calculating quotes, and helps you make the best decision.
+Here’s where eShipper comes in. eShipper is the perfect business partner when it comes to cost savings, efficiency, meeting timelines, and other tasks that help you relax and focus on other parts of your business. eShipper’s cloud-based platform makes it easy to find other shippers, calculate quotes, and helps you make the best decision.
 Finding you the best freight price and competitive carriers is our expertise.
 And all of this, in just a few clicks.